wgvozdjak/personal-website/src/pages/projects/tesseract.md

 - Similar UI to that of the AoPS platform
 - User authentication to save all past results and answer choices
 - An easy-to-use UI to view all of your past tests

-This site is somewhat irrelevant now given that the MAA has moved on from the AoPS platform to their own website, but it may still be a helpful resource to practice tests online (even if it doesn't completely match the current testing conditions).